telerik/kendo-ui-core/docs/controls/hybrid/styles/styling.md

 </html>
 ```

-## Mobile Application with Windows Phone 8 Look on All Devices
+### Mobile Application with Windows Phone 8 Look on All Devices

-If you are targeting Windows Phone devices only, or you want your application to have the
-Windows Phone look regardless of the device, you may use either `kendo.mobile.all.min.css` or `kendo.mobile.wp8.min.css`.
+If you are targeting Windows Phone devices only, or you want your application to have the Windows Phone look regardless of the device, you may use either `kendo.mobile.all.min.css` or `kendo.mobile.wp8.min.css`.
 The platform configuration option should be set, too.

-### Mobile Application with Windows Phone 8 Look
+#### Mobile Application with Windows Phone 8 Look

+###### Example

 ```html
 <!DOCTYPE html>